sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 alt="An image of a bicycle with a robotic rear wheel, looking highly complicated and over-engineered"
 >}}

-### How not to do it: Enterprise Quality FizzBuzz
+### How not to do it: Enterprise Quality Fizz Buzz

-FizzBuzz is a children's game well known to software developers, as it is commonly used as a training exercise or interview question.
+"Fizz Buzz" is a children's game well known to software developers, as it is commonly used as a training exercise or interview question.
 The aim is to write a program that counts to a given number.
 When the current count is divisible by 3, the program should print out `Fizz` rather than the current count.
 When the current count is divisible by 5, it should print out `Buzz`.
 If the number divisible by both, we expect `FizzBuzz`.
-The FizzBuzz exercise aims to gauge basic programming aptitude, such as the use of loops and accumulators.
+The Fizz Buzz exercise aims to gauge basic programming aptitude, such as the use of loops and accumulators.

 Usually, one can write a program to do this in a dozen lines of code.
 As satire to the tendency of programmers in big corporations to overcomplicate their code, people have co-created a version of this program that counts upwards of 10'000 lines of code.